 Welcome to my website!You have reached the homepage of Chiraag Nataraj.
-I am a graduate student at Brown University.
+I am a postdoctoral researcher at Sandia National Labs.

-- Peeling studies as a proxy for understanding fracture mechanics and other interesting phenomena — My undergraduate thesis at Caltech with adviser Professor Kaushik Bhattacharya from 2014 to 2015.
+My undergraduate thesis at Caltech with adviser Professor Kaushik Bhattacharya from 2014 to 2015.
 Peeling experiments and computer simulations are used to investigate fracture and crack propagation in heterogeneous materials.
+The full thesis can be found here.

-- Monitoring Patient Motion Using Kinect Sensors to Optimize Spinal Cord Injury Therapy — A project I carried out at Caltech in the Burdick Lab during the summer of 2014.
+A project I carried out at Caltech in the Burdick Lab during the summer of 2014.
 The key contribution of this research is in the automation of the initialization phase of the SCAPE algorithm to enable the utilization of depth sensor technology to track body motion.
 As part of the research team, I focused on implementing the new algorithm for the initialization, while a graduate student worked on implementing the SCAPE algorithm and calibrating the sensors.
+The full report can be found here.

-- Hydraulics for Micro-Robotic Actuation — A project I carried out at the Army Research Lab during the summer of 2013.
+A project I carried out at the Army Research Lab during the summer of 2013.
 Parameterized CAD drawings of the different parts of a pump for a robotic arm actuator are utilized in a programmatic manner to facilitate optimizing parameters.
 These CAD models are then utilized to 3D print a functioning pump in one piece.
+The full report can be found here.

-- Modeling of NIMs for “Hide-In-Plain-Sight” — A project I carried out at the Army Research Lab during the summer of 2012.
+A project I carried out at the Army Research Lab during the summer of 2012.
 The possibility of creating “hide-in-plain-sight” effects using negative index metamaterials (NIMs) was explored with the goal of concealing or disguising an object.
 POV-Ray, a raytracing software, was used to model NIMs in various configurations, geometries, and gradients of index of refraction to study the effect on an observer's perception of an object enclosed in metamaterial.
 The full report can be found here.

 - Here is a report on the project; if you use it, please refer to it as Chiraag Nataraj, “Understanding Complexity in Nonlinear Dynamic Systems Using Musical Compositions,” Technical Report, Naval Surface Warfare Center, Philadelphia, PA, September 1, 2010.
 An email to me would also be appreciated.